 King Alfred’s Tower is frequently suggested as being at or near the site of Egbert’s Stone, and I read some material dating from 1901 that there had been a local tradition that a beacon had been lit here as a signal for the gathering of Alfred’s forces.

 This building is a folly, built from 1762 onwards, and is in a lovely location surrounded by woodland on Kingsettle Hill in Somerset.
 The first thing that struck me about this monument is it’s size.
 It is huge.
-Indeed, an aeroplane crashed into it in 1944.
+Indeed, an american military aeroplane crashed into it in 1944.
 The second thing that struck me was it’s unusual three-sided shape.
 I understand the views from the top are excellent but it was closed when I visited.
 But is this the site of Egbert’s stone?
 The road that goes past the tower is again the ancient Hard Way (also known as the Harrow Way), with the ancient name surviving at the nearby Hardway Farm.
 This is the same Hard Way / Harrow Way that crops up in relation to Willoughby Hedge (in a future post) and the Battle of Basing.

 From the evidence available, it also seems difficult to define this as east of or in the eastern part of Selwood, which is required to fit the description given by Asser and the Anglo-Saxon Chronicles.
 The location is adjacent to an important ancient route (the Hard Way), but this does not seem enough to determine this to be the spot, or even a favourite.